When was the last time you moved your body—not as a way to get somewhere, or to lose weight, or to do chores but because it made you feel good?

 I wanted to feel accepted, and I digested that as shrinking myself.
 I had succumbed to societal pressures, and I was oblivious to how detrimental it was for me to cookie-cutter another person’s body onto my own.

-I’ve overheard many conversations in the gym lockers, at family reunions, and even from my friends about wanting to start dieting and working out more to lose weight.
-But here’s the thing: if we didn’t compare ourselves with the “fitspos” we follow, the mass advertisements that showcase a certain body type, the models that sport underwear and lingerie, would we still want to lose weight?
+I’ve overheard many conversations in the gym lockers, at family reunions, from my friends, and even now during COVID about wanting to start dieting and working out more to lose weight.
+But here’s the thing: if we didn’t compare ourselves with the “fitspos” we're exposed to all over social media, the mass advertisements that showcase a certain body type, the models that sport underwear and lingerie, would we still want to lose weight?

 What if we started incorporating healthier habits and regular conscious movement—making time in our day to move and feel grounded in our bodies—because of how good it makes us feel?